akelux-github/typendraw/README.md

 Requisties and Install
 ----------------------
 This python gui application requires "tkinter".
-Download the package and double click app.pyw file to run the application.
+Download the zip file, unzip and run the application by
+  1. Windows: double click "app.pyw" file
+  2. Linux/Unix: change app.pyw to be executable and run "app.pyw" under terminal; or type "python app.pyw" under terminal

 Operations
 ----------